 By chance, we met Michelle, a chef and food tour guide.
 She owns a company called Sweet Secrets of Paris.
 She is super sweet (pun intended) and will take you on a food adventure you will not forget.

-The most important thing to do in Paris is once you arrive in your hotel within the first hour of arriving a Hot Nutella Crepe is a must
+The most important thing to do in Paris is once you arrive in your hotel is to go out and get a hot Nutella Crepe.
+Its a must!

 That time I ran into Serge Remelli in Paris

 There are so many locations to shoot in Paris.
-There is something for everyone, depending on your interest.
-So if your interest is Architecture, Fashion, People, Food or the Classic sights it is all there to photograph.
-Like most locations shooting early in the morning is best since you have great light with no crowds.
+There is something for everyone, depending on your interests.
+So if your interest is Architecture, Fashion, People, Food, or the Classic sights, it is all there to photograph.
+Like most locations, shooting early in the morning is best since you have great light with no crowds.
 In the evening, you will have great light but crowds.

 The Montparnasse Tower Viewing Deck is on the 58th floor.
 There is a very lively bar on the rooftop, and you will need to pay about 9 Euros to take the elevator to the top.
 Once you are on the rooftop, you can use a tripod, and there is even a small gap in the glass where you can fit your camera lens.
 I would definitely bring a wide-angle lens and a telephoto.
 (Best at SUNSET/NIGHT)